MisterDA/love-release/README.md

 `--maintainer-email` Set the maintainer’s email.
 `--maintainer-name`  Set the maintainer’s name.
 The company name is used by default.
 `--package-name`     Set the name of the package and the command that will be used to launch your game.
                      By default, it is the name of your project converted to lowercase, with eventual spaces replaced by dashes.
 `--version`          Set the version of your package.

+#### ANDROID
+Note that every argument passed to the options should be alphanumerical, with eventual underscores (i.e. [a-zA-Z0-9\_]), otherwise you'll get errors.
+`--maintainer-name` Set the maintainer’s name.
+The company name is used by default.
+                    It must be only alphanumerical characters, with eventual underscores.
+`--package-name`    Set the name of the package.
+                    By default, it is the name of your project, with eventual spaces replaced by underscores.
+`--version`         Set the version of your package.

 #### OTHERS
 `--refresh`   Refresh the cache located in `~/.cache/love-release`.